 In terms of colours, Vienna tends not to do gaudy and garish.
 So expect plenty of classic whites, reds and greens, often with a touch of “alternative” thrown in.

-The lights usually go on sometime in the second half of November (without too much advance notice on the specific date) and continue until early January.
+The lights typically go on sometime in the second half of November (without too much advance notice on the specific date) and continue until early to mid-January; the 2024 displays, for example, began on November 15th.

-Enjoy some photos and get tips on where to see the best lights with this Vienna Christmas lights guide.
+Enjoy some photos and get tips on where to see the best lights with my Vienna Christmas lights guide.

 Events and activities

-Most museums, palaces and other attractions stay open throughout the Christmas period, but some bonus seasonal sights and sounds appear, too:
+Most museums, palaces and other attractions stay open throughout the Christmas period and I have special pages for November and December activities.
+But the seasonal highlights include:

 Advent concerts